SFDO-Tooling/Snowfakery/docs/index.md

 ### Debug

-Snowfakery's `debug` function can be used to output values to your command line for debugging.
-Specifically, it outputs the value to `stderr`.
+You can use Snowfakery's `debug` function to output values to `stderr` (usually, the command line) for debugging.

 The debug function can "wrap" any formula expression and return its value.